21 June 2019

-Acute diarrhoeal diseases usually spread by contaminated hands or ingestion of contaminated food or drinks, and occasionally by aerosol spread with contaminated droplets of splashed vomitus.
+Acute diarrhoeal diseases are usually transmitted by contaminated hands or ingestion of contaminated food or drinks, and occasionally by aerosol spread with contaminated droplets of splashed vomitus.
 Outbreaks may occur in settings like institutions and child care centres.

-The incubation period is usually a few hours to 5 days after exposure for bacterial diarrhoea and 1 - 3 days for viral diarrhoea.
+The incubation period is usually from a few hours to 5 days after exposure for bacterial diarrhoea and 1 to 3 days for viral diarrhoea.

 Acute diarrhoeal diseases are usually managed by fluid and electrolyte replacement.
-Patient should consult his/her family doctor for proper management if the diarrhoea is severe.
+The patient should consult his/her family doctor for proper management if the diarrhoea is severe.
 Self-medication is not advisable.